 While cappuccinos have their beautiful structure as a defining element, lattes often have equally impressive foam art on top.
 So if you’re at the coffee shop for a photo-op, order a latte.

-So as you may have guessed by our breakdown, the main difference in these drinks is these drinks is the ratio of the ingredients.
+As you may have guessed by our breakdown, the main difference in these drinks is the ratio of the ingredients.

 The Barista Factor

 To really understand the difference between these two drinks, your barista (or you if you’re making the espresso-based coffee drink at home) must know what they’re doing.
 Unfortunately, in a lot of high-volume coffee shops, the preparation of these drinks can be wildly inconsistent, making them even more difficult to differentiate.